KevinFrutiger/frontend-nanodegree-mobile-portfolio/README.md

 # Website Performance Optimization portfolio project

+_This project has since been updated to remove grunt-contrib-imagemin due to security audits.
+A replacement was not implemented since this is an old project.
+I likely would implemented squoosh-cli via a Grunt task to replace the functionality._

 This was the fourth project in the _Front-End Web Developer Nanodegree_.
 The objective was to 1) optimize the critical rendering path for the existing [main index.html](https://kevinfrutiger.github.io/frontend-nanodegree-web-optimization/) page and 2) optimize the browser rendering for the existing [Cam's Pizzeria page](https://kevinfrutiger.github.io/frontend-nanodegree-web-optimization/views/pizza.html).

 ## Getting Started